STUDY

 About

 We secured a GPS receiver to a desk, powered it up, and let it run a Track Log function for 7 days, 7 hours, 16 minutes and 11 seconds.
-While the ideal Track Log plot for an immovable GPS receiver is essentially a single point, our setup had recorded 8438 positions on a 34.7km long path covering an area of 2.1km2, with an average speed of 0.2km/h and a maximum speed of 17.9km/h.
+While the ideal Track Log plot in such an arrangement should be a series of perfectly overlapping waypoints, we recorded 8438 positions on a 34.7km path covering an area of 2.1km2, with an average speed of 0.2km/h and a maximum speed of 17.9km/h.
 This is a consequence of the limited precision of a GPS receiver operating inside a building under slightly changing weather, combined with the inaccuracy of GPS infrastructure.

-We used the timestamps of the 2D waypoint data (longitude and latitude) to animate a red dot along the horizontal projection of the Track Log path, speeding up the 630,971 seconds of the real-time record to 281 seconds.
-In the animation on the left, we isolate the current 2.25% (780m) section of the whole path, revealing the intricate dynamics of error-generated virtual motion.
-In the right animation, we follow the current 2.25% building up the whole path.
+We used the timestamps of the 2D waypoint data (longitude and latitude) to animate a red dot along the horizontal projection of the Track Log path, speeding up the real-time record to 281 seconds.
+The left animation isolates the current 2.25% (780m) section of the path.
+The right animation follows the current 2.25% building up the whole path.
 To contextualize the visuals, we display all numerical values from the Track Log dataset.

 Project summary | Detailed description